Skip to main content

 Symptoms caused by high numbers of leukemia cells

-The cancer cells in AML (called blasts) are bigger than normal white blood cells and have more trouble going through tiny blood vessels.
+The cancer cells in AML (called blasts) are bigger than normal blood cells and have more trouble traveling through tiny blood vessels.
 If the blast count gets very high, these cells can clog up blood vessels and make it hard for normal red blood cells (and oxygen) to get to tissues.
 This is called leukostasis.
 Leukostasis is rare, but it is a medical emergency that needs to be treated right away.
 Some of the symptoms are like those seen with a stroke, and include:

 • Headache